gness1804/portfolio-site/notes.md

 Link to portfolio directions: http://frontend.turing.io/projects/portfolio-first-draft.html

+To do:
+*Revise red border test using key combo

 (code from Stack Overflow on aligning columns at center of page)
 #wrap {
     background: #e7e7e7;